Andorra, one of the European microstates, is a landlocked nation situated between Spain and France.

 Significantly, there is a customs union between Andorra and the EU.
 The agreement, which was signed in 1990, means that Andorra is considered an EU state in the realm of trade in manufactured goods.
 Agricultural products are not affected by the arrangement.

 Andorra uses the Euro as its official currency and was granted permission by the European Union to issue its own coins.

 Andorra is not one of the 26 Schengen Area countries however Spain and France are.
-It is only possible for international travelers to access Andorra through one of these neighboring countries which means that the same visa requirements apply de facto.
+It is only possible for international travellers to access Andorra through one of these neighbouring countries which means that the same visa requirements apply de facto.

 As a result, third-country nationals eligible for visa-free access to Europe need to register with ETIAS for Andorra.